V0v1kkk/WhisperVoiceInput/readme.md

 ### Transcription Issues

-- Verify your API key is correct
+- Verify your API key is correct (if required by your endpoint)
 - Check your internet connection
 - Ensure the server address is correct
 - Try a different Whisper model (smaller models may be faster but less accurate)

+### Post‑Processing Issues

+- Verify endpoint URL, model, and API key
+- If using a local LLM gateway, confirm it’s running and reachable

 ### Socket Control Issues